 Through the thermal management pathway, a recent study9 by Zeng et al. enabled XFC for energy-dense pouch cells using a cold plate-based system (as shown in the bottom left of Figure 1), particularly at low ambient temperatures (<10℃).
 They found that the XFC process exhibits a preference for an elevated temperature (~45℃).
 Such a temperature can enhance battery kinetics, effectively preventing the negative electrode potential from dropping below 0V, thereby thwarting the occurrence of Li-plating – the dominant degradation mechanism for XFC.
 To maintain an elevated battery temperature, the TMS must possess high insulation capability, meaning the heat transfer coefficient (HTC) during XFC must be adequately low (<10W/K).
-Unlike XFC stage, the discharge stage prefers lower temperatures (<35℃), and such temperatures can reduce the rate of detrimental side reactions - the primary degradation mechanism during discharge.
+Unlike the XFC stage, the discharge stage prefers lower temperatures (<35℃), and such temperatures can reduce the rate of detrimental side reactions - the primary degradation mechanism during discharge.
 In this case, it becomes essential for the TMS to have a sufficiently high HTC (>100W/K).
-During XFC stage, they manipulated a low HTC to avoid heat loss, ensuring optimal temperature maintenance.
+During the XFC stage, they manipulated a low HTC to avoid heat loss, ensuring optimal temperature maintenance.
 In contrast, they set a high HTC for the subsequent discharge stage to enable swift cooling of the battery.
 Their efforts culminated in a remarkable outcome: under the conditions of 6C-1C XFC-discharge cycles, they achieved a battery capacity retention comparable to the standard 1C-1C charge-discharge level.

 The key inspiration from Zeng’s study is that the perspective on thermal management should extend from the XFC stage to the subsequent discharge stage, rather than solely focusing on XFC itself.
 ‘Fast charging' implies that the battery will likely be discharged soon after charging.
 This signifies that the thermal inertia created during XFC will be immediately carried over to the following discharge stage.
 Consequently, a challenging issue arises: the battery's initial temperature at the onset of the discharge stage is elevated.
 This demands a prompt reaction from the TMS, rapidly adjusting the HTC to enhance the system's heat dissipation capacity.
 To facilitate rapid changes in HTC, a most direct solution involves actuation mechanisms that swiftly transition between thermal insulation and thermal contact between the batteries and the cooling medium.